MicrosoftDocs/win32-pr.it-it/desktop-src/direct3d9/d3dpatchedgestyle.md

 ---
 # <a name="d3dpatchedgestyle-enumeration"></a>Enumerazione D3DPATCHEDGESTYLE

-Definisce se la modalità a tessellazione corrente è discreta o continua.
+Definisce se la modalità a scorrimento corrente è discreta o continua.

 ## <a name="syntax"></a>Sintassi